Marine-Telematics/guidelines/guidelines/docs/features/annotations.md

 # Function/Method Annotations

-Functions and class methos should be annotated whenever needed.
+Functions and class methods should be annotated whenever needed.

 Some of those annotations include: